From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Discussion

 Rising academic and professional pressures in the modern world are leading to an increase in mental health challenges, reflecting a worldwide issue where stress negatively impacts both individual well-being and overall productivity.
-Our work can be applied to address this by allowing users to identify early indicators of mental distress.
+Our work can be applied to address this by allowing users to identify early indicators of mental distress with privacy aware approach.
 This would empower students to understand more about themselves.
-In addition, such a tool will allow educators to intervene effectively and provide crucial assistance to students who are struggling.

-For students experiencing stress, our application can provide deeper insights into the specific causes of their difficulties.
+For students experiencing stress, our application features can provide deeper insights into the specific causes of their difficulties.
 A student may, for example, be struggling to balance work, studies, and their personal life.
 By leveraging the invaluable transparency machine learning algorithm provides, the student can better understand which factors might be contributing to the issue.

-For educators, we advocate for using this information to foster support among students.
-For example, administrators could use insights into student stress levels to organize timely and helpful activities, such as workshops or social events where students can de-stress and share their experiences.
-This approach uses the data to build a supportive community and relieve pressure, fulfilling the technology's intended purpose.

-By contrast to this potential, there is a significant risk if the application.
+By contrast to this potential, there is a significant risk in the application.
 A university administration, for instance, could misapply stress-level data in a punitive manner, such as flagging students as "at-risk."
 This could trigger a cycle of mandatory, and potentially unwelcome, meetings that could paradoxically increase the very stress the system was designed to detect.